cfpb/consumer-credit-trends/README.md

   gulp build
   gulp release
   ```
-1. Review your production HTML locally to check that it's ready to commit (no server required - just open the HTML file at `credit-market-trends/charts/index.html` in your browser).
+1. Review your production HTML locally to check that it's ready to commit (no server required - just open the HTML file at `credit-market-trends/index.html` in your browser).
-1. Commit your production ready files from the 'charts' folder to your release branch and push to Github:
+1. Commit your production ready files, index.html and the 'charts' folder, to your release branch and push to Github:

   ```
+  git add index.html
   git add charts
   git commit -m ''
   git push origin release-v2000